-- Locate the handwashing station within the stall/booth.
-Locate it so it is accessible but water does not splash on food or food contact surfaces during the handwashing process.
+- Locate the handwashing station so it is easily accessible but water does not splash on food or food contact surfaces during the handwashing process.

 - Maintain enough water pressure in the container to adequately wash your hands.
 You need one gallon of water remaining in the container at all times – this is 2 inches above the faucet, spigot or spout.

-- Bring extra water to fill container.
+- Bring extra water to refill container.
 If you run out of water or below the 2 inches, you need to stop providing samples.